 Athena can be worn as a necklace, clipped to your pocket or belt, or discreetly stored in your bag.
 A portion of each sale is donated by the company towards education on how to decrease violence.

 Now better than ever, the Apple Watch has made it to this list.
-This is thanks last year’s operating system update which brought a number of new functions to the wearable device’s side button, including a new emergency SOS function that can call 911 and notify loved ones.
+This is thanks to operating system updates which brought a number of new functions to the wearable device’s side button, including a new emergency SOS function that can call 911 and notify loved ones.

 Apple’s SOS feature gives users a way to quickly dial emergency medical services in the area whether you’re local or traveling overseas.
 In some countries, you might need to choose the service that you need.
 For example, in China you can choose police, fire, or ambulance.